Shawn-Nichol/AndroidKotlinGuide/Views/effects.md

 - Repeat: Repeats the bitmap shader's image horizontally and vertically.
 - CLAMP: The edge colors will be used to fill the extra space outside of the shader's image bounds
 - Mirror: The shader's image is mirroed horizontally and vertically.

+## Matrix translation
+When the user touches and holds the screen for the spotlight, instead of calculating where the spotlight needs to be drawn, you move the shader matrix; that is, the texture/shader coordinate system, and then draw the texture at the same location in the translated coordinate system.
+The resulting effect will seem as if you are drawing the spotlight texture at a different location , which is the same as the shader matrix translated location.
+This is simpler and slighly more efficient

+## Summary
+- In Android, shader defines the color or the texture with which the Paint object should draw
+- Android defines several subclasses of shader for Paint to use, such as BitmapShader, composeShader, linearGradient RadialGradient, sweepGradient
+- A Shader defines the content for a paint object which should be drawn.
+A subclass of shader is installed in a Paint by calling paint.setShader
+- Alpha compsoiting is the process of compositing a source image with a destination image to create the appearance of partial or full transparency > The amount of transparency is defined by the alpha channel
+- BitmapShader draws a bitmap drawable as a texture.
+The bitmap can be repeated or mirrored by setting the TileMode mode.
+- The tiling mode, TileMode, defined in the shader, specifies how the bitmap drawable is repeated in teh X and Y direction.
+Android provides three ways to repeat the bitmap drawble, REPEAT, CLAMP , MIRROR.